Assessment

 Teachers complete moderation grids for core subjects by inputting the children assessment results against a scale that is inline with the school’s six point scale.
 The teachers then make a moderated teacher judgement using a triangulation of evidence for maths, reading, writing, science and Social Studies.

 iTrack is used as a summative assessment tool to collect data at 4 different entry points: baseline, end of Term 1, Term 2 and Term 3.
-After using the moderation grids the children then enter their moderated judgement for each subject against our six point scale which changes depending on the assessment point of the year.
+After moderating all raw summative data, teachers enter their judgement for each subject against our six-point scale attainment scale.

-The data is then analysed by year groups, Inclusion and our curriculum team against our 6 point scale which is categorised as Emerging, Expected and Exceeding for the point of year the children are being assessed.
+The data is then analysed by year groups, Inclusion and our curriculum team against our six-point scale which is categorised as Emerging, Expected and Exceeding for the point of year the children are being assessed.
 This information is then used to inform planning, curriculum modifications and interventions.

 Inclusion